-The COVID-19 pandemic is taking a massive emotional toll on everyone across the globe.
-And it cannot be overstated how deeply this virus has impacted the global economy and the financial markets.
+The Covid-19 pandemic took a massive emotional toll on everyone across the globe.
+And it cannot be overstated how deeply this virus impacted the global economy and the financial markets.
 But what about the personal financial toll?
-Unemployment in the US is at record highs, putting added pressure on those out of work.
-And, as is typical in a recession, those who remain employed tend to have heightened anxiety about their own job security.
+While unemployment numbers during COVID reached record highs, today’s workforce has lasting impacts with continued shifted workplace practices and lasting anxiety about future job security.
+Unemployment in the US is at 4.2% as of March 20251, putting added pressure on those out of work.

 So, is there an upside to all this?
 We think so.